 The ideal response will help your students grow as writers and as learners.
 It will provide appropriately targeted, useful, constructive feedback, and it won’t take a burdensome amount of time for the instructor.

 The key to efficiency

 A clear rubric will help you allocate your response time and energy.
 Making the rubric will help you articulate your learning goals for the assignment, what components you expect, and what success looks like for each component.
-Including the rubric with the assignment will help students understand your expectations and give them a tool to analyze their own drafts with.
+Including the rubric with the assignment will help students understand your expectations and give them a tool for analyzing their own drafts.